Yelp/mrjob/docs/guides/dataproc-opts.rst

     A list of lines of shell script to run once on each node in your cluster, at bootstrap time.

-    This option is complex and powerful; the best way to get started is to read the :doc:`emr-bootstrap-cookbook`.

     Passing expressions like ``path#name`` will cause
     *path* to be automatically uploaded to the task's working directory with the filename *name*, marked as executable, and interpolated into the